oroinc/documentation/user_guide/ui_components.rst

 OroCRM UI Elements
 ==================

 OroCRM is featured by a user-friendly and consistent GUI.
-This article describes the system :ref:`menu items <user-guide-ui-components-menu-items>`, :ref:`grids <user-guide-ui-components-grids>`, :ref:`create <user-guide-ui-components-create-pages>` and :ref:`edit <user-guide-ui-components-edit-forms>` forms, and :ref:`view <user-guide-ui-components-view-pages>` pages.
+This article describes basic UI elements and controls used throughout the system.

 .. _user-guide-ui-components-menu-items:

 Menu Items
 ----------
-Menu in OroCRM
-Entity Records Grid
-Entity Record Create/Edit Form
-Entity Record View Page
-.. csv-table:: **The top menu of the current OroCRM is divided into seven basic sections:**
-  :header: "**Name**","**Description**"
-  :widths: 10, 30

-  "**Dashboard**","Contains pre-implemented widgets such as Quick Launchpad panel, lists of recent Emails and calls, recently accessed accounts and contacts, calendar and basic report charts."
-  "**Customers**","Contains links to accounts, contacts and customer records."
-  "**Sales**","Contains links to the entities assigned to channels."
-  "**Activities**","Contains links to call logs, Emails, contact request details and other activities."
-  "**Marketing**","Contains links to marketing-related entities."
-  "**Reports&Segments**","Contains links to reports and their settings."
-  "**System**","Contains links to the system settings."
+OroCRM has a multi-level menu.
+The first level defines a set of menu items included (e.g. Marketing, Sales, System etc.).
+The next level may contain some sub-menus or is clickable and will refer you to the relevant page in the system.
+(For example, if you go to Sales → Leads and click "Leads", the Leads grid will emerge.)

 .. note::